 Psst: trying to help your teen get organized?
 Here's my article on how to help a teenager get organized.

-This editable after school routine chart allows your teen to build their homework tasks and after school routine as their day and week goes on (not to mention, build up their homework list for the weekend – all at the same time!).
+This editable after-school routine chart allows your teen to build their homework tasks and after-school routine as their day and week go on (not to mention, build up their homework list for the weekend – all at the same time!).

 Any tasks that don’t get done that night, they’ll simply write into the next day’s “carryover” column so that they’re sure to not let them slip through the cracks.